Parnni/Projects/Machine Learning/Kaggle House Price/Readme.md

 |5|0.14373|

 ## Further Improvements
-To improve the score, more work needs to be done on Feature Engineering and Simplifying the code.
+More work needs to be done on Feature Engineering and Simplifying the code.

 ## Reference
 [Kaggle House Price Competition](https://www.kaggle.com/c/house-prices-advanced-regression-techniques)